EdwardDelmonico/EdwardDelmonico.github.io/cmdline_course.md

 ```zsh
 chmod 644 file_name
 ```
-2: Symbolic and octal notation for configuring read-write permissions for Owner and read-only permissions for all others
+*2: Symbolic and octal notation for configuring read-write permissions for Owner and read-only permissions for all others.*

 Next, we learned about managing processes from the command line.
 In particular, the `ps` command with optional `-f` flag were discussed.
 This is used to display all processes currently running, which can be subsequently killed using the `kill` command.